greaterlouisvilleproject/CCR20/docs/Black_wealth.md

 While employer businesses only make up about 20% of local registered businesses, they comprise 98.2% of local business revenue, and so we will focus our analysis there.
 We do note that while Black residents only own 2.3% of employer businesses in Louisville, they own 9.8% of all businesses in the larger Louisville MSA.

-Overall, the data show alarge racial disparity in ownership of employer businesses in Louisville.
+Overall, the data show a large racial disparity in ownership of employer businesses in Louisville.

 ### Comparison to peer cities